laobamac/WhateverBlue/Manual/FAQ.IntelHD.en.md

 - Limited cards: HD2000, HD2500 can only be used for [IQSV](https://www.applelife.ru/threads/zavod-intel-quick-sync-video.817923/) (they are used in real Macs only for this), there are no solutions.
 - Intel Pentium / Celeron Graphics can't be enabled, there are no solutions.
 In certain cases сan only be used for [IQSV](https://www.applelife.ru/threads/zavod-intel-quick-sync-video.817923/).
 - HDMI black screen on Haswell platforms.
-Resolved by using *WEG* or macOS 10.13.4 and later.
+Resolved by using *WEB* or macOS 10.13.4 and later.
 - Support for 2 or more displays on Intel Skylake and newer desktops is missing or buggy.
 In macOS 10.14.x there is an improvement tendency.
 - Displays do not wake up on Intel Skylake desktops and later, connecting via DisplayPort or upgrading to macOS 10.14.x may help.

 **Glitches and settings**

 - HD3000 can sometimes have interface glitches.
 Since the amount of video memory in Sandy depends on the overall system memory - 8 GB is the minimum to have, but there are no guaranteed solutions.
 It is also recommended to install [Max TOLUD to Dynamic](https://applelife.ru/posts/595326/) in the BIOS.
 Perhaps you can benefit from these [patches](https://www.applelife.ru/posts/730496).
 - "8 apples" and the disappearance of the background image with File Vault 2 during the transition from UEFI GOP drivers to macOS drivers (due to incompatible EDID).
-Partially solved in *WEG*.
+Partially solved in *WEB*.
-- PAVP freezes (freezes during video playback, broken QuickLook, etc.) are solved with *WEG* at the cost of disabling HDCP.
+- PAVP freezes (freezes during video playback, broken QuickLook, etc.) are solved with *WEB* at the cost of disabling HDCP.
 - Haswell glitches for some framebuffers are resolved with a semantic `framebuffer-cursormem` patch.
 - In macOS 10.14 оn some laptops with KBL graphics one may face visual artifacts on the gradients.
 In certain cases can help `AAPL,GfxYTile` with value `01000000` or for a temporary solution try to fake IGPU to use SKL drivers.
-- The several minutes black screen upon OS boot with mobile CFL is fixed by *WEG*.
+- The several minutes black screen upon OS boot with mobile CFL is fixed by *WEB*.
 - The absence in BIOS of an option to change the amount of memory for the frame buffer is resolved with either semantic `framebuffer-stolenmem` and `framebuffer-fbmem` patches, by modifying the BIOS or by manually inputting the values in UEFI Shell. **Otherwise you get a panic.** [Explanation](https://www.applelife.ru/posts/750369)
 - Some systems with IGPUs (e.g. KBL and CFL) may cause system instability in lower power states.
 Sometimes it can be noticed by NVMe kernel panics.
 The generally available workaround is passing `forceRenderStandby=0` to kernel boot arguments to disable RC6 Render Standby.
 See [this issue](https://github.com/acidanthera/bugtracker/issues/1193) for more details.

 **Performance and media content**

-- Compatibility with discrete cards in unsupported configurations (NVIDIA + SNB/SKL/KBL; AMD + IVY), for some applications is fixed by *WEG*.
+- Compatibility with discrete cards in unsupported configurations (NVIDIA + SNB/SKL/KBL; AMD + IVY), for some applications is fixed by *WEB*.
 Starting with macOS 10.13.4 the problem is gone.
-- Viewing protected iTunes content is fixed by *WEG*.
+- Viewing protected iTunes content is fixed by *WEB*.
 Starting with macOS 10.12 on Ivy Bridge and newer viewing HD movies on iTunes is not possible without a discrete card.
 - Apple GuC firmware doesn't work at old 22 nanometer chipsets - Z370 and older.

 A [VDADecoderChecker](https://i.applelife.ru/2019/05/451893_10.12_VDADecoderChecker.zip) output for solo integrated graphics using non-empty framebuffer must look like this: